Omni-Captioner: Data Pipeline, Models, and Benchmark for Omni Detailed Perception: Benchmark Details

 \textbf{Step 2: Cross-modal validation.} To remove inconsistencies and hallucinations, captions undergo an omni-information verification step, where multiple modality-specific observations are cross-checked using LLM-based reasoning.
 This process consolidates reliable details from all modalities into a modality-complete omni-information description.

-\textbf{Step 3: Cloze Generation.} We then convert the validated detailed captions into cloze-format passages using an automatic cloze generation procedure, where semantically salient spans (entities, actions, attributes, temporal markers, etc.) are masked to form fill-in-the-blank questions.
-An LLM is prompted to generate 30 cloze questions for each passage, with a balanced modality distribution that includes at least 10 questions grounded in visual details, 10 questions grounded in audio details, and 5 questions requiring audio–visual cross-modal grounding.
-The remaining blanks are flexibly allocated in an information-adaptive manner, based on the quantity and salience of available details within the passage.
-This preserves the fine-grained nature of the task while enabling efficient and automated evaluation.
+\textbf{Step 3: Human-in-the-loop Validation.} To ensure the absolute factual accuracy of the benchmark's foundation, we ask professional annotators to review the omni-information descriptions against the original video clips.
+Any remaining hallucinations, factual inaccuracies, or temporal misalignments are manually corrected.
+Only these gold standard descriptions, verified for their modality faithfulness and semantic completeness, serve as the source text for subsequent question generation.

-\textbf{Step 4: Human validation.} Finally, all raw cloze items are manually reviewed and modified to ensure correctness, answerability, and modality faithfulness.
-Only questions passing this quality check are retained in the final Omni-Cloze benchmark.
-Through this pipeline, we obtain high-quality cloze-style evaluation data that comprehensively covers audio, visual, and cross-modal details, while maintaining stability and efficiency in downstream evaluation.
+\textbf{Step 3: Cloze Generation.} The validated descriptions are then converted into a cloze-format evaluation set via an automated procedure.
+We prompt an LLM to identify and mask semantically salient spans, such as specific entities, actions, attributes, and temporal markers, to form fill-in-the-blank questions.
+For each passage, \textbf{30} cloze items are generated with a strict modality-balanced distribution: at least \textbf{8} questions grounded in visual details, \textbf{8} in audio details, and \textbf{4} requiring audio–visual cross-modal grounding.
+The remaining blanks are allocated in an information-adaptive manner based on the density of available details.
+This approach ensures a fine-grained, high-quality dataset while enabling efficient and objective downstream evaluation.